shajuk/Java-KnowledgeSharing/Interfaces/README.md

 - A class would not be able to implement multiple interfaces if the implementing interfaces have a variable with same name.

-- If a class implements multiple interfaces where in implemented interfaces have methods with same name then class with complie only when
+- If a class implements multiple interfaces where in implemented interfaces have methods with same name then class will complie only when
 	- Methods having same name have same signature and same return type as well or
 	- Methods having same name have different signature regardless on return type